ramasamy0611/expmgr-backend/README.md

 # expmgr-backend
-Expense manager to collect the data of home expens
+Expense manager to collect the data of home expenses